ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/c620c229-1d3b-47a9-9ab9-0b1ab4ddec47)

-This configuration is to run system on localhost.
-I will reconfigure it when I begin to implement cloud deploy.
+This configuration is to run the system on localhost.
+I will reconfigure it when I begin to implement cloud deployment.

 # Task 4 - Deliver your application using Software Configuration Management